Box Moor Trust: History

-St John's Church was built in 1874, on land the Trust had provided in 1829.
+St John's Church was built in 1874, on land the trust had provided in 1829.

 Governance

 The trust is an independent charity rather than a government institution.
-Originally founded and overseen by feoffees, the Boxmoor Act of 1809 formally established the Box Moor Trust.
-As a result, the trust is governed by a twelve-strong board of trustees, all of whom are elected by the beneficiaries of the trust; in this case, residents of Hemel Hempstead and Bovingdon.
-The Trustees hold and operate the grazing land on behalf of the beneficiaries, it having been legally transferred to them by the remaining inheritors of the original feoffees.
+Originally founded and overseen by feoffees, the Box Moor Trust was formally established by the Boxmoor Act 1809 (49 Geo.
+3. c. clxix), sometimes known as the Boxmoor Inclosure Act 1809.
+As a result, the trust is governed by a twelve-strong board of trustees, all of whom are elected by the beneficiaries of the trust; in this case, those residents of Hemel Hempstead and Bovingdon who are listed on the electoral roll.
+The trustees hold and operate the grazing land on behalf of the beneficiaries, it having been legally transferred to them by the remaining inheritors of the original feoffees.

-The Boxmoor Act of 1809 was subsequently updated by a Charity Commission Scheme in 2000, and, aside from when Charity Commissioners' approval is needed for major expenditure, the Trust is independent of other authorities and does not answer to local or central government.
+The Boxmoor Act 1809 was subsequently updated by Charity Commission schemes of 1921, 1930, 1935, 1951, 1952, 1956, 1956, 1962, 1967, 1970, 1979 and 1985; the latest of which is Charities (Boxmoor Estate, Hemel Hempstead) Order 2000 (SI 2000/844), and, aside from when Charity Commissioners' approval is needed for major expenditure, the trust is independent of other authorities and does not answer to local or central government.